c9/docs.c9.io/src/getting_started/setup_a_database.md

 ## MongoDB
-From the terminal, run the following command:
+From the Terminal, run the following command:

     $ mongod --bind_ip=$IP --nojournal